Dheerajk1994/ArtistFinder/README.md

 Architecture: MVVM

-Main Tools/Libraries used: RxJava, Retrofit, OkHttp, HttpInterceptor
+Main Tools/Libraries used: RxJava, Dagger, Retrofit, OkHttp, HttpInterceptor

 Design and build an Android application that fetches and displays Artist data from the following iTunes url: https://itunes.apple.com/search?term={any ArtistName}